Azure/azure-data-lake-store-python/README.rst

-To interact with the API at a higher-level, you can use the provided command-line interface in `adlfs/cli.py`.
+To interact with the API at a higher-level, you can use the provided command-line interface in "adlfs/cli.py".
 You will need to set the appropriate environment variables as described above to connect to the Azure Data Lake Store.

-To start the CLI in interactive mode, run `python adlfs/cli.py` and then type `help` to see all available commands (similiar to Unix utilities):
+To start the CLI in interactive mode, run "python adlfs/cli.py" and then type "help" to see all available commands (similiar to Unix utilities):

 .. code-block:: bash